MERNCraft/css-only-games-1/README.md

   <p>You have clicked on <span>/</span> circles.</p>
 ```

-Attach a CSS stylesheet with the following rulesets:
+Attach a CSS stylesheet with the following rules:

 ```css
 body {